-Discussion Figure 5 illustrates the effect of our approach that reduces the curl on the compositing boundary.
+Discussion Figure 6 illustrates the effect of our approach that reduces the curl on the compositing boundary.
 Bleeding artifacts are significantly reduced.
 In next section, we describe how to remove the remaining leaks.
-For color images, we use RGB gradients in Equation (5) so that we account for luminance and chrominance textures.
+For color images, we use RGB gradients in Equation 5 so that we can distinguish textures of different colors effectively.
+Our texture estimation also assumes some sort of irregularity in the textured areas.
+One advantage to this is that in regularly dashed regions or half-tones, the estimator will register the areas as less textured, which prevents color bleeding from entering these regions.
+As described in our results, we used a simple scheme to compute textures, but a more complex and accurate texture estimator can also be used.
 From an efficiency standpoint, an important characteristic of our approach is that it can be solved with a sparse linear system since our least-squares energy (Eq.
 4) involves only sparse linear operators and W{β} depends only on the input data.